ShaianeBoesing/ShaianeBoesing/README.md

 <ul>
-  <li> 🔭 I'm currently working with Ruby on Rails and learning unit testing.c </li>
+  <li> 🔭 I'm currently working on a web application using Ruby on Rails and incorporating unit testing into workflow.
+This project has been a great opportunity for me to expand my knowledge of web development and explore new technologies. </li>
   <li> 🌱 In addition to my work with Rails, I'm also currently learning React.
 I'm excited to apply this knowledge to my future projects and continue to develop my skills. </li>
   <li> 🎓 I'm a student of Information Systems at the Federal University of Santa Catarina and a computer technician from the IFRS. </li>
   <li> 💻 I have experience with PHP and Laravel, and I've also worked with Python, Java, and JavaScript in an academic context. </li>